-We appreciate there are all kinds of housing headaches at the moment so our Housing Advisor has put together some guidance to help you out.
+We appreciate that there are all kinds of housing headaches at the moment so our advisors at the Advice Centre have put together a handy guide to private renting and accomodation.

 If one of your housemates has dropped out of the tenancy, you should ask for an advice appointment, as this will impact on all housemates.
 There are several issues to consider, including urgent ones like council tax.
 We can make sure you’re aware of your legal rights and responsibilities, as well as helping you map out your next actions to minimise future problems.
 We can also give you tips for advertising the room and make sure the tenancy swap is done without endangering your security deposits.
 We strongly advise against doing this before getting advice and discussing it with all housemates.